hostoo/hostoo-cache/readme.txt

 This plugin includes a Privacy blurb that you can add to your site's Privacy Policy via the WordPress Privacy settings.

 **For your own information:** Hostoo Cache for WordPress potentially stores a duplicate copy of every web page on display on your site.
-The pages are stored locally on the system where LiteSpeed server software is installed and are not transferred to or accessed by LiteSpeed employees in any way, except as necessary in providing routine technical support if you request it.
+The pages are stored locally on the system where Hostoo server software is installed and are not transferred to or accessed by Hostoo employees in any way, except as necessary in providing routine technical support if you request it.
 All cache files are temporary, and may easily be purged before their natural expiration, if necessary, via a Purge All command.
 It is up to individual site administrators to come up with their own cache expiration rules.

 In addition to caching, our WordPress plugin has an Image Optimization feature.
 When optimization is requested, images are transmitted to a remote QUIC.cloud server, processed, and then transmitted back for use on your site.
-LiteSpeed keeps copies of optimized images for 7 days (in case of network stability issues) and then permanently deletes them.
+Hostoo keeps copies of optimized images for 7 days (in case of network stability issues) and then permanently deletes them.
 Similarly, the WordPress plugin has a Reporting feature whereby a site owner can transmit an environment report to our server so that we may better provide technical support.
 Neither of these features collects any visitor data.
 Only server and site data is involved.

-Please see [LiteSpeed’s Privacy Policy](https://www.litespeedtech.com/company/privacy-policy) for our complete Privacy/GDPR statement.
+Please see [Hostoo’s Privacy Policy](https://www.litespeedtech.com/company/privacy-policy) for our complete Privacy/GDPR statement.

 == Frequently Asked Questions ==

-= Why do the cache features require LiteSpeed Server? = This plugin communicates with your LiteSpeed Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
+= Why do the cache features require Hostoo Server? = This plugin communicates with your Hostoo Web Server and its built-in page cache (LSCache) to deliver superior performance to your WordPress site.
 The plugin’s cache features indicate to the server that a page is cacheable and for how long, or they invalidate particular cached pages using tags.

 LSCache is a server-level cache, so it's faster than PHP-level caches.
 [Compare with other PHP-based caches](https://www.litespeedtech.com/benchmarks/wordpress).

 A page cache allows the server to bypass PHP and database queries altogether.
 LSCache, in particular, because of its close relationship with the server, can remember things about the cache entries that other plugins cannot, and it can analyze dependencies.
 It can utilize tags to manage the smart purging of the cache, and it can use vary cookies to serve multiple versions of cached content based on things like mobile vs. desktop, geographic location, and currencies.
 [See our Caching 101 blog series](https://blog.litespeedtech.com/tag/caching-101/).

 If all of that sounds complicated, no need to worry.
-LSCWP works right out of the box with default settings that are appropriate for most sites.
+HCWP works right out of the box with default settings that are appropriate for most sites.
 [See the Beginner's Guide](https://docs.litespeedtech.com/lscache/lscwp/beginner/).

-**Don't have a LiteSpeed server?** Try our QUIC.cloud CDN service.
-It allows sites on *any server* (nginx and Apache included) to experience the power of LiteSpeed caching!
+**Don't have a Hostoo server?** Try our QUIC.cloud CDN service.
+It allows sites on *any server* (nginx and Apache included) to experience the power of Hostoo caching!
 [Click here](https://quic.cloud) to learn more or to give QUIC.cloud a try.

 = What about the optimization features of LSCache? =

-LSCWP includes additional optimization features, such as Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 Push, CDN Support, Browser Cache, Object Cache, Lazy Load for Images, and Image Optimization!
-These features do not require the use of a LiteSpeed web server.
+HCWP includes additional optimization features, such as Database Optimization, Minification and Combination of CSS and JS files, HTTP/2 Push, CDN Support, Browser Cache, Object Cache, Lazy Load for Images, and Image Optimization!
+These features do not require the use of a Hostoo web server.

 = Is the Hostoo Cache Plugin for WordPress free? =

-Yes, LSCWP will always be free and open source.
-That said, a LiteSpeed server is required for the cache features, and there are fees associated with some LiteSpeed server editions.
+Yes, HCWP will always be free and open source.
+That said, a Hostoo server is required for the cache features, and there are fees associated with some Hostoo server editions.
 Some of the premium online services provided through QUIC.cloud (CDN Service, Image Optimization, Critical CSS, Low-Quality Image Placeholder, etc.) require payment at certain usage levels.
 You can learn more about what these services cost, and what levels of service are free, on [your QUIC.cloud dashboard](https://my.quic.cloud).

 = What server software is required for this plugin? =

-A LiteSpeed solution is required in order to use the **LiteSpeed Exclusive** features of this plugin.
+A Hostoo solution is required in order to use the **Hostoo Exclusive** features of this plugin.
 Any one of the following will work:

-1. LiteSpeed Web Server Enterprise with LSCache Module (v5.0.10+)
+1. Hostoo Web Server Enterprise with LSCache Module (v5.0.10+)
-2. OpenLiteSpeed (v1.4.17+)
+2. OpenHostoo (v1.4.17+)
-3. LiteSpeed WebADC (v2.0+)
+3. Hostoo WebADC (v2.0+)
 4. QUIC.cloud CDN

 The **General Features** may be used with *any* web server.
-LiteSpeed is not required.
+Hostoo is not required.

 = Does this plugin work in a clustered environment? =

-The cache entries are stored at the LiteSpeed server level.
-The simplest solution is to use LiteSpeed WebADC, as the cache entries will be stored at that level.
+The cache entries are stored at the Hostoo server level.
+The simplest solution is to use Hostoo WebADC, as the cache entries will be stored at that level.

 If using another load balancer, the cache entries will only be stored at the backend nodes, not at the load balancer.

 The purges will also not be synchronized across the nodes, so this is not recommended.

-If a customized solution is required, please contact LiteSpeed Technologies at `info@litespeedtech.com`
+If a customized solution is required, please contact Hostoo Technologies at `info@hostoo.io`

 NOTICE: The rewrite rules created by this plugin must be copied to the Load Balancer.

 = Where are the cached files stored? =

-The actual cached pages are stored and managed by LiteSpeed Servers.
+The actual cached pages are stored and managed by Hostoo Servers.

 Nothing is stored within the WordPress file structure.

-= Does Hostoo Cache for WordPress work with OpenLiteSpeed? =
+= Does Hostoo Cache for WordPress work with OpenHostoo? =

-Yes it can work well with OpenLiteSpeed, although some features may not be supported.
+Yes it can work well with OpenHostoo, although some features may not be supported.
 See **Plugin Features** above for details.
 Any setting changes that require modifying the `.htaccess` file will require a server restart.

 = Is WooCommerce supported? =